 All indexes are based on value of spending-related transactions vs same week in 2019, benchmarked to 100 avg prior to COVID-19, see p7 for more details.
-Figures are period averages. composite based on transactions in retail categories.
+Figures are period averages. composite based on transactions in retail categories; avg month to date.